 Socks: Wear one pair of light-weight or medium-weight socks specific for snowsports.
 Some socks have wicking properties similar to long underwear, meaning your feet will stay dry and comfortable.
 Avoid cotton becuase it retains moisture.
 Resist the temptation of putting on too many pairs of socks.

-Lost Trail Powder Mountain Sport Shop offers a variety of accessories for your last minute needs.
+Lost Trail Ski Area Sport Shop offers a variety of accessories for your last minute needs.

 Skier Responsibility Code